Skip to main content

 The system I use every day is now a tangible kit.
 The Level Up IRL: The Gamer’s Self-Improvement Starter Kit contains the exact character sheet template I designed, an XP-based daily quest tracker, and a mini eBook that walks you through setting your own mental health stat sheet and questlines.
 It’s not a therapy replacement, and it’s not a generic listicle in PDF form.
 It’s the framework I built for myself after failing for years, and it’s finally packaged for anyone who wants to stop grinding and start leveling their real life.

 If you’re ready to respec your daily routine and earn XP toward a healthier mind, grab the kit below.
-Your character deserves a healer, and that healer is you.
+Your character deserves a healer, and you’ve just unlocked the Healer class.

 Explore the Level Up IRL Starter Kit